sibiravichandran/Twitter_Scraper/README.md

 ## Twitter Scraping Project

-In this Portfolio you can find the code for the Twitter Scraping Project as Capstone_Project.py
+In this Portfolio you can find the code for the Twitter Scraping Project as ***Capstone_Project.py***

-##Capstone_Project.py

 :star: **Project Title**: Twitter Scraping

-:star: **Skills take away From This Project** : Python scripting, Data Collection,MongoDB, Streamlit
+:star: **Skills take away From This Project** :
+        :arrow_right: Python scripting
+        :arrow_right: Data Collection
+        :arrow_right: MongoDB
+        :arrow_right: Streamlit

 :star: **Domain** : Social Media